 Loneliness can affect anyone, of any age, gender or background, at any time.
 Research has shown that loneliness increases the likelihood of early mortality and poor physical health, in addition to putting individuals at greater risk of anxiety and depression.

 We’re taking action to help reduce feelings of loneliness and isolation across the Fylde coast.
-In partnership with Fylde Council, Wyre Council is delivering a new befriending service, aiming to recruit volunteers who are able and willing to support and spend time with lonely, vulnerable and isolated residents.
+In partnership with Fylde Council, Wyre Council is delivering a new befriending service, aiming to recruit volunteers who are able and willing to offer support and spend time with lonely and isolated residents.
 Befriending volunteers will be able to offer companionship to those most in need in our communities.

-Volunteers will assist individuals with tasks such as helping with shopping or picking up medications from the pharmacy, as well as offering an opportunity to talk in person or over the phone.
-Even something as simple as popping in for a brew and a chat can make a significant difference and brighten the day of someone who is socially isolated.
+Volunteers can assist individuals with practical tasks, such as helping with shopping.
+They can also help someone to improve their health and wellbeing, by accompanying them on a walk or to a community group or activity.
+There will be the opportunity to talk over the phone or meet up in person, each offering meaningful connection.
+Something as simple as getting together for a brew and a chat can make a significant difference and brighten the day of someone who is socially isolated.

 How to volunteer

-If you could spare as little as an hour out of your day to help us combat loneliness, please get in touch.
+If you could spare from as little as one hour per week to help us combat loneliness, please get in touch.

-To become a befriending volunteer in the Fylde area, email befriending@fylde.gov.uk.
+If you have any questions about volunteer befriending in the Fylde area, please email befriending@fylde.gov.uk.